demisto/content-docs/docs/integrations/integration-docs.md

 ## Creating Documentation
-Within Demisto, exists the ability to generate documentation for your integration.
-First verify that the DocumentationAutomation script exists in your content by navigating to the **Automation** tab in Demisto.
+Within Cortex XSOAR, exists the ability to generate documentation for your integration.
+First verify that the DocumentationAutomation script exists in your content by navigating to the **Automation** tab in Cortex XSOAR.

 First, take the YAML file of your integration and upload it to the War Room.
 Please note the entry ID as you will need it in the next step.